sulph68/wd-wireless-pro/addons/README.md

 Deleting a supported file in the *source* directory also automatically cleans up the file in the *preview* directory.
 If a *preview* directory is empty, it will also be removed

+**Update:** notify now starts `inotifywait` in the background and watches a file based FIFO queue.
+Better handles spaces in directory names but file and directory names _should not_ contain commas ",".
+Will also cleanly stop `inotifywait` on termination of `notify.sh`

 - rc.local

 The rc.local file has been included to start notify.sh on boot.
 As the `DataVolume` might not be available at point of launch of `rc.local`, sleep is introduced to wait for the mount such that `notify.sh` can start properly.